bekk/firebase-react-user-management-tutorial/README.md

 Now we are going to set up the database.

 1. Go to the Firestore Database page in the Dashboard.
-2. Initialize the database in your preferred region.
+2. Initialize the database in test mode in your preferred region.

+### Set up Email link (passwordless sign-in)

+We will be using "magic links" in this tutorial.
+Let's set it up.

+1. Go to the Authentication page in the Dashboard.
+2. Go to the "Sign-in method" tab
+3. Enable Email/Password and Email link (passwordless sign-in)

 ### Get the API Keys